idea456/commit-pilot/README.md

 # commit-pilot

 This package uses ChatGPT to generate commit messages based on your changes.
-It provides a convenient way to generate commit messages for your development workflow if you are too lazy to think of a good commit message to put in.
+It provides a convenient way to generate commit messages for your development workflow, if you are too lazy to think of a good commit message to put in.

 ```
 npm install --save-dev commit-pilot